shakhmin/App-Growth-Engine-iOS-SDK/README.md

 Mobile's developer portal, you will receive a callback when the data is ready.
 But if you would prefer to have everything self-contained in the app, you can wait for 10 minutes and issue the following call.
-Again, the call returns immediately, and you should listen for the HookQueryOrderComplete event.
-When the HookQueryOrderComplete event is received, you can query a list of Leads, which contains phone numbers and device types.
+Again, the call returns immediately, and you should listen for the <code>HookQueryOrderComplete</code> event.
+When the <code>HookQueryOrderComplete</code> event is received, you can query a list of Leads, which contains phone numbers and device types.

 <pre>